 Note: This is an overview of the instructions.
 The detailed instructions are in the recipe card below.

-- Place eggs in a pot.
-Cover with cold water about ½ to 1 inch above the eggs.
-Add the vinegar and turn heat on to medium.
+- Place eggs in a pot and cover with cold water about ½ to 1 inch above the eggs.
+Add the vinegar and turn the heat on to medium.
 Bring to a boil.

-- Place eggs in a bowl of ice water for 3 minutes.
+- Place eggs in a bowl of iced water for 3 minutes.

-- Gently crack each egg and place again in cold water for another 2 minutes to let the water seep between the shell an the egg or you can peel the eggs under cold water.
+- Gently crack each egg and return to the cold water for another 2 minutes to let the water seep between the shell and the egg or you can peel the eggs under cold water.

 - Gently peel eggs and cut each one lengthwise.

-- In a separate bowl, take off the egg yolks.
+- Scoop out the egg yolks in a small bowl.
 Place white halves aside.

 - Add mayo and mash yolks well.
 Add remaining ingredients and mix well.